 - Does Black Hat Cloaking Still Work?

-Five main types of SEO cloaking can be performed on a particular website.
+There are five main types of SEO cloaking that can be performed on a particular website.
 Understanding these various types can help you better solidify your characterization of cloaking.

-You’ll use a web browser to access the general information you’re looking for online.
+You’ll use a web browser to access the general information you want online.
 Once pulling up the web browser, you’ll type in the search query of what you’re looking for.
 Your web browser will then send a code to the website you’re trying to visit.

-The website will be able to identify if the code is from a website crawler or a user like you.
+The website can identify if the code is from a website crawler or a user like you.
 If a website determines that a search engine crawler is attempting to access its web content, it will send the cloaked version of the website.

-Every device that you have which connects to the internet will have its own unique IP address.
-This IP address tends to be based on your internet provider and location.
+Every device that you have which connects to the Internet will have its own unique IP address.
+This IP address is based on your internet provider and location.
 IP-based cloaking is a black hat SEO technique that involves recognizing the IPs of the search engine crawlers.

 Whenever one of these IPs is recognized, a false website is shown.
 In many cases, the false site will have more keywords that help boost the website’s ranking in the search engines.
 This allows a website owner to make their site more user-focused without the need for optimizing their actual user-displayed page for the search engines.